 Figure 13: tournament in Old LSF, LSF, and ASL

 Another example is protest.
 In Old LSF protester (Delaporte 2007: 499), one hand moves forward and the other moves diagonally upward, with iteration.
 This is a translation symmetry but not one that would produce much torque.
-In LSF the hands move forward as a unit (one on top of the other) without iteration; since they are touching, they are as close to symmetrical across the midsagittal plane as they can be.
-In IPSL-P both hands move diagonally upward, with reflexive symmetry across the midsagittal plane.
+In LSF, the hands move forward as a unit (one on top of the other) without iteration; since they are touching, they are as close to symmetrical across the midsagittal plane as they can be.
+In IPSL-P, both hands move diagonally upward, with reflexive symmetry across the midsagittal plane.
 It appears Midsagittal Symmetry has applied in both LSF and IPSL-P.

 5 Discussion

-Recognizing iconicity is critical to diachronic studies.
-Without such recognition, signs that have similar meaning and movement, but, perhaps other seemingly inexplicable differences, would appear to be cognates.
+Recognizing iconicity is critical to diachronic studies of sign languages.
+Without such recognition, signs that have similar meanings and movements, but, perhaps other seemingly inexplicable differences, would appear to be cognates.
 Further, biomechanical processes that reduce effort appear to have applied in various daughters in the Old LSF family.

-We suggest as a useful guiding principle that earlier forms of a sign tend to be more transparently nonarbitrary and use more articulatory effort (perhaps in order to make nonarbitrariness transparent), while later forms tend to be less transparently nonarbitrary and use less articulatory effort (as generations of signers introduce natural fluidity and efficiency).
-This general trend toward reduction of articulatory effort would show up most prominently in the movement parameter (especially path movement due to the larger masses being moved by shoulder and elbow articulation).
-Changes in the handshape parameter may also be driven by articulatory effort reduction, but the articulatory savings will be much smaller, so perceptual concerns may weight more heavily.
+We suggest that earlier forms of signs tend to be more transparently nonarbitrary and use more articulatory effort (perhaps in order to make nonarbitrariness transparent), while later forms tend to be more arbitrary and use less articulatory effort (as generations of signers introduce natural fluidity and efficiency).
+This general trend toward reduction of articulatory effort shows up most prominently in the movement parameter (especially path movement due to the larger masses being moved by shoulder and elbow articulation).
+Changes in the handshape parameter may also be driven by articulatory effort reduction, but the articulatory savings will be much smaller, so perceptual concerns may weigh more heavily.
 Thus, as a starting point for considering biomechanics, the movement parameter is an obvious choice.

 Nonarbitrariness itself may be an explanation for why sign languages do not immediately appear to be subject to Neogrammarian regularity.
-The inherent resistance to regular change in semantics can spread to the phonetics/phonology where nonarbitrariness is pervasive.
+The inherent resistance to regular change in semantics can spread to phonetics/phonology for sign languages, where nonarbitrariness is pervasive.
 We do not suggest that arbitrary signs may be subject to regular change, however.
-This would be difficult to test, since it is hard to argue that a given sign did not originate from a nonarbitrary one, given the many sources of nonarbitrariness.
+This would be difficult to test, as it is hard to establish that a given sign did not originate from a nonarbitrary one, given the many sources of nonarbitrariness.
 Even if nonarbitrary signs could be neatly categorized separately from arbitrary signs, their numbers may be so small that there would be no meaningful difference between regular change and sporadic change.